codedefender-io/metrics/README.md

 ## Why are all charts empty?

 This might indicate a problem with the benchmark run, please open an issue if you happen to see this!

+## Why are VmProtect transformation rates so low?

+Our benchmark tool generates configs that include every symbol found in the PDB.

+When VmProtect runs and hits errors, we parse the error messages to identify conflicting symbol and remove it from the config.

+The problem: VmProtect sometimes reports incorrect symbol names in error messages, making it hard to identify which symbol actually caused the conflict.

+As a workaround, we pre-filter symbols known to trigger this behavior.

+We're actively working on a fix!

 ## Why is Themida Missing in the benchmarks